itsdotnickscott/Periodic-Tables-Documentation/README.md

 ---

 ## *(2.2) Tuesdays*
-Second worst only to Mondays.
+Tuesdays...second worst only to Mondays.
 Looks like the restaurant is closed on Tuesdays, and we should display errors to the user if they try to reserve on a Tuesday.

 `/layout/ErrorAlert.js` - Before we start writing our validation code, let's take a look at the `ErrorAlert` component that was included with the starter code.
 ```javascript